 Students are welcome to participate in multiple CAS Summer Abroad programs as long as the program dates do not overlap.
 Please contact email@example.com to submit a second application.

-NYU students need only to complete their application on Albert and provide a short personal statement.
+NYU students need only to complete their application, provide a short personal statement, and upload an unofficial transcript.
 No additional documents or recommendation letters are required.

 Information pertaining to admissions and to the application process can be found on the Apply Now page.

-Visiting students must submit a personal statement and an official academic transcript in addition to their application form.
+Visiting students must submit a personal statement and an unofficial academic transcript in addition to their application form.
+No recommendations are necessary.

 NYU Office of Global Programs